Skip to main content

 roofcrafters commercial roof replacement

-Tree coverage and high foot traffic can impact the performance of your roof if it's not accounted for.
+Tree coverage and high foot traffic can impact the performance of your roof.
 We often see building owners neglect their commercial flat roofing because they don’t see the roof.
 Drains and through-wall scuppers get clogged causing all kinds of roofing issues.
 And unfortunately, workers that service rooftop mechanical equipment drop tools or screws and then step on them.
 This is why high foot traffic has to be accounted for when creating a solid maintenance plan for your commercial building.

-Now that you know more about commercial roof maintenance, here's the next steps to getting a commercial maintenance plan for your building.
+Now that you know more about commercial roofing.
+Understanding the maintenance should be easier for you.

-It depends on the type of commercial building you want roof maintenance on.
+It depends on the type of commercial building you need roof maintenance on.
+Here some questions for you to consider:

 On average commercial roof maintenance costs between .15 cents per square foot to .30 cents per square foot.
 To do roof maintenance on a 20,000-square-foot building.
 You'd be looking at somewhere between $3,000 and $6,000 depending on the specific factors of the building and the existing condition of the roof system.

 Our team at RoofCrafters has been providing commercial roof maintenance in South Carolina, Georgia, and Florida for over 28 years.
 If you'd like to have one of our professional commercial roof estimators come out.
 They'll perform a roof inspection and provide you with pictures and a solution for your commercial roof maintenance.
-Schedule your inspection here and we look forward to serving you.
+Click the button below to get started.

 Schedule an Inspection